-The Melrose Energy Commission is a group of Melrose citizens who volunteer their time and expertise to help the city, its residents, businesses and non-profits save energy.
-By reducing energy consumption, the commission is contributing tangible and positive steps toward lessening the harmful effects of global warming and climate change.
+Melrose Energy and Climate is a group of Melrose citizens who volunteer their time and expertise to help the City of Melrose, its residents, businesses and non-profits save energy and address the climate crisis.
+By reducing energy consumption and educating the public, the committee is contributing tangible and positive steps toward lessening the harmful effects of global warming and climate change.

 Keep informed of the latest meetings and green living and sustainability events.